The Willow Weave Towel is based on a 17th-century hand weaving pattern, adapted for our looms by Master Weaver Stuart Holding.

 When the Industrial Revolution started many of these traditional weaving patterns were far too complicated for early weaving machinery and were lost in the rush to mechanise.
 Thanks to Stuart’s long journey from industrial weaving to hand weaving, and back to mechanised weaving, he has the skill to adapt these historical designs for weaving on our looms.

 The Willow Weave is an intricate design with a checkerboard effect.
-These crisp white towels are punctuated with a plain weave stripe which comes in various colourways.
+Punctuated with a plain weave stripe which comes in various colourways.
 Our Willow Weave Towels are soft, absorbent and long lasting, and are woven with pure cotton grown in Southern Africa.
 Available in hand or bath towel sizes.

 Interested in seeing how we produce our Willow Weave Towel?
 Visit us at the Mungo Mill – an interactive space where contemporary textile design meets traditional weaving on our antique refurbished looms.